section-engineering-education/engineering-education/articles/django-rest-api-mongodb-notes-app/index.md

   - url: /engineering-education/django-rest-api-mongodb-notes-app/hero.jpg
     alt: Django MongoDB API example
 ---
 MongoDB is a NoSQL database package.
 It keeps data in JSON-like format instead of the traditional row-column format.
 The Django REST framework is a robust package of tools for building extensible APIs.
-Django is one of the well-liked packages that Python developers use to build websites.
+Django is one of the most well-liked packages that Python developers use to build websites.
 <!--more-->
 You will learn how to use the powerful Django REST framework and MongoDB in your web projects.
 You will learn how to build CRUD features in a notes app.

-In this post, you will:
+In this article, you will:
 - Understand to integrate MongoDB into Django projects.
 - Learn how to set up and run Django REST API.
 - Create CRUD features in Django REST API.